 Most of the time you will probably save your type declarations and the

 generated output in files.
-In this case, gut
+In this case, gut can infer the output format from

 the extension of the output filename.
 For example, this will read input from

-and turn the declarations into a technical reference document in HTML
+foo.gut and turn the declarations into a technical reference document in HTML

-format, named foo.html
+format, named foo.html:

 $ gut foo.gut -o foo.html